nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_07-MULTIPLE_INHERITANCE.md

 ### Overriding the Run Method

 The run method's output is pretty boring and generic.
 I would rather state that a penguin waddles instead of walks.
+You can use method overriding to accomplish that.

 > #### `animals/penguin.py`